sgonyea/metrics-java/README.md

 - Health Checks

 In addition, there will be a Rails and a Sinatra/Padrino plugin that will hopefully hide most of these details.

+Testing needs to be rounded out.
+This is may involve hooking into JMX to ensure that we behave correctly, all the way through the stack.
+Opinions welcome.